cc-hpc-itwm/GPI-2/README.md

 - targets to the production, debugging and statistic libraries (both static and shared), as well as, the Fortran modules (if the Fortran compilers are found),
-- configures GPI-2 for use PBS as the batch system,
+- configures GPI-2 to use ssh for application start,
 - checks the existence of `doxygen` and `dot` for the documentation target.

 In the case autotools is not available in the target system, the user